 - Exercises that strengthen leg muscles, particularly hamstring exercises, to ensure an overall balance in leg muscle strength

-- Training and exercise for proper techniques and knee position in jumping and landing
+- Training and exercise emphasizing proper technique and knee position when jumping and landing from jumps

-- Training to improve techniques for pivoting and cutting
+- Training to improve technique when performing pivoting and cutting movements

-Wearing a knee brace does not appear to prevent ACL injury or reduce the risk of recurring injury after surgery.
+Wearing a knee brace doesn't appear to prevent ACL injury or reduce the risk of recurring injury after surgery.